budmc29/bowling_game/README.md

-# BowlingGame
+# Bowling Score Keeper

 Basic implementation of a bowling game score keeper.

 ## Installation

-    $ gem install bowling_game
+    $ gem install bowling_score_keeper

 ## Usage

 Start the gem from the command line with:

     $ bowling_score_keeper

 or

     $ bsk

 and follow the on-screen instructions.

+_It's still rought around the edges._

 ## Development